faisalmemon/ios-crash-dump-analysis-book/markdown/HybridEnvironments.md

 ## Solutions

-We see that the problem is not applying the paradigms of each framework and language properly and when you have a mixture of paradigms those different assumptions get masked by each layer of abstraction.
+We see that the problem is not applying the paradigms of each framework and language properly and when we have a mixture of paradigms those different assumptions get masked by each layer of abstraction.

 In STL, we expect a `find` operation to be done, instead of the indexing operator.
 This allows the abstraction to flag the absence of the item being found.